Ventus-Interactive/MAGE/README.md

 - Billboard Quads & Meshes

-- Mesh Rendering
+- Animation Systems

-- Shader & Material Tables

-- Model Rendering (.obj, ..?)

 - Imposter rendering
   - renders a single object from multiple angles and projects it onto several quads
   - one shared object for many instances
     - the piece of geometry can be loaded a single time and be reused

+- cSpriteData
+- cMeshData
+- cModelData
+- cAnimatorData
+- SpriteRenderer ( IDestroyable, ITogglable, IUpdatable )
+- MeshRenderer   ( IDestroyable, ITogglable, IUpdatable )
+- ModelRenderer  ( IDestroyable, ITogglable, IUpdatable )
+- Animator       ( IDestroyable, ITogglable, IUpdatable )

+- Shader & Material Tables
-- Animation Systems
+- Assignable Materials/Shaders

-- Default System
+- Default System:
-  - filters through a Scene's entities for renderable ones
-  - calls the most appropriate/suited Draw method
+    - Objects are filtered out of a World
+        - the objects are rendered correctly based on attributes

 #### Scripting (module)
-- Lua helpers
-  - Util for Lua Bindings

-- Script Loading/Execution
+###### Make your games Moddable
 - Scripting API
   - should mirror native scripting as much as possible
+  - IScriptBehavior

-- Util types
+    - virtual methods:
+      - init      ( IDestroyable )
+      - on-enable  ( ITogglable )
+      - on-update (  IUpdatable  )
+      - on-disable ( ITogglable )
+      - destroy   ( IDestroyable )
+  - class to wrap LuaState ( IDestroyable )
+    - init, get, close
+  - class for each module that exposes to LuaEnv
+    - loads module's script into LuaState
+    - will string_call or method_invoke load/init and clean_up/close

 #### Threading (module)
-- Task management for parallel system execution
+###### Task management for parallel system execution
-  - split homogenous system functions invokes into batch calls
+- may split homogenous system functions invokes into batch calls

 #### Window (module)
-- Helpers for window open/close
+###### Screen/Window Helpers & Lua Wrappers
 - Utilities for screen related calculations
+- Lua wrappers for Screen/Window related methods